Vertical Farming Market Size and Share

 • 4.2 Market Drivers

-• 4.2.1 Urbanization-driven demand for local fresh produce
+• 4.2.1 Urbanization-driven demand for local, fresh produce

-• 4.2.2 LED, automation, and AI cost-down curve
+• 4.2.2 LED, automation and Artificial Intelligence cost-down curve

-• 4.2.4 Government incentives and Ag-tech investments
+• 4.2.4 Government incentives and ag-tech investments

 • 4.2.5 Carbon-credit revenue stacking for VF operators